 The Centre for Applied Cognitive Research brings together researchers who apply the knowledge and research findings from human cognition, perception, and attention to interesting real-world questions.
 Dr. Chris Herdman advises government and industry on how to design advanced displays for aircraft and land vehicles.
-Dr. Robert West consults with high-tech companies on the design of web interfaces and conducts applied research on topics such as game theory.
 Dr. John Logan examines the perception of spoken language in children and adults.
 Dr. Jo-Anne LeFevre explores the role of language in number processing for both children and adults.

 The members of the Centre receive funding from a variety of sources and are interested in sponsoring excellent graduate students in Cognition or Cognitive Science who are excited about linking basic and applied questions.
 Training and experience includes learning about fundamental methodology and statistics, and applying that knowledge through applied placements or involvement in applied projects.

 Forensic Psychology Research Centre (FPRC)